 If you're not already wearing daily SPF and feel overwhelmed with the terminology on sunscreen tubes - you're not the only one.

-We often get questions about the terms used when referring to sunscreen and what they actually mean in addition to people looking for guidance on the best one for their skin.
+We often get questions about the terms used when referring to sunscreen and what they actually mean as well as lots of you looking for guidance toward the best sunscreen.

 SPF stands for Sun Protection Factor, and is how we measure the protection from the sun’s UVB rays.
 SPF 15 blocks 93% of UVB rays, SPF 30 blocks 97%, and SPF 50 blocks 98%.
 Experts recommend staying between 30 and 50 SPF — which offers sufficient protection, anything over SPF 50 offers marginally more protection (less than 1%).

-In addition to sunscreen, is the holistic approach to staying safe in the sun which includes; wearing protective clothing (such as a wide-brimmed hat and sunglasses), seeking shade (especially between the hours of 10 a.m. and 4 p.m when the suns rays are strongest), and avoiding tanning beds which can cause long-term skin damage and contribute to skin cancer.
+In addition to sunscreen, is the holistic approach to staying safe in the sun which includes; wearing protective clothing (such as a wide-brimmed hat and sunglasses), seeking shade (especially between the hours of 10 a.m. and 4 p.m when the suns rays are strongest), and avoiding tanning beds which can cause long-term skin damage and raise the chances of skin cancer.

 What is the difference between physical and mineral sunscreens?